 History at CuriOdyssey

-Our male roadrunner was captive born at Los Angeles Zoo, and transferred to CuriOdyssey in Oct.
-2012.
-Our female roadrunner was captive born at Fort Worth Zoo and donated to CO in Sept.
+Our female roadrunner was captive born at Fort Worth Zoo and donated to CuriOdyssey in Sept.
 2013.
+She was born in March 2013.

 Roadrunners are the state bird of New Mexico.
 Roadrunners will patrol their range in search of food, running after their prey.
 They have also been observed jumping into the air in order to catch insects and small birds.

-No special status, although habitat loss and urban sprawl are considered threats to the greater roadrunner.
+No special wildlife conservation status, although habitat loss and urban sprawl are considered threats to the greater roadrunner.
 Because they eat insects, the use of agricultural pesticides is also a threat to the population.